 Prognosis for Typhoid Fever

-Without antibiotics, the mortality rate is about 12%.
-With prompt therapy, the mortality rate is 1%.
+Without antibiotics, the case fatality rate is about 12%.
+With prompt therapy, the case fatality rate is 1%.
 Most deaths occur in malnourished people, infants, and older people.

 Stupor, coma, or shock reflects severe disease and a poor prognosis.